 Why location, condition and vibes matter

-Quick overview: Location affects property value, commute quality, and lifestyle satisfaction.
+Quick summary: Location affects property value, commute quality, and lifestyle satisfaction.
 Property condition determines repair costs and future expenses.
 Neighbourhood vibes influence your daily happiness and community fit.
-Evaluating all three factors holistically ensures you find a home that meets both practical and emotional needs for your first home purchase.
+Property experts generally recommend buying the worst house in the best location you can afford, because you can improve the property over time but you cannot change where it sits.

 Proximity to essential services and amenities